bozeklab/amap-app/README.md

 ### Using AMAP

-AMAP application processes images in batches in the form of projects.
+AMAP application processes images in batches.
 A project is a batch of images combined with certain configurations.
 All images in a project must have the same order of dimensionality.
 At the current state AMAP only supports tiff files, therefore to create a project:
 * Click on the "Add Project" button
 * Select the directory containing the tiff files
 * Configure the project